 If you want to make the most out of your dehydrator, you should dehydrate things like mushrooms, kale, and other quickly spoiled veggies and then you can add them to soups and stews.
 Tomatoes can be dehydrated.
 Grind them up and use in place of tomato paste.

 KALE CHIPS also make great snacks.
 I sprinkle them with garlic powder and salt and olive oil and dry them.
 They are best eaten fresh as they get soggy if you try to store them.
+When they are dried they will look wet but they will be dry and crispy.

 We decided to purchase a dehydrator to make things easier.
 Yes, you can use your oven but I really wanted a dehydrator that had trays with uniform openings and air that circulates.
 You can also see the fruit through the clear cover and pay more attention to it.
 For some reason I tend to forget things in the oven.

-Supplies Needed to Dehydrate Fruit & Vegetables:
+Supplies Needed to Dehydrate Fruits & Vegetables:

 - fruit and vegetables

-- dehydrator (or oven)
+- dehydrator (or optional oven)

 - apple corer